AnguloB/angulobrunet-webpage/content/publication/garcia-2022/index.md

 - Guido Corradi
 tags:
 - COVID-19
-- Inadequate incentives
 - Questionable research practices
 - Reproducibility crisis
-- Trust in science
-- coronavirus dis-
-- covid-19
-- ease 19
-- for
-- for example
-- has been
 - inadequate incentives
-- ing
-- over four million entries
-- overwhelm-
-- questionable research practices
-- reproducibility crisis
-- s response to the
-- the scientific community
-- to put it mildly
 - trust in science
 categories: []
 date: '2024-01-01'